Jason Lee: Photography

 Lee began taking photos regularly in the early 2000s, and became interested in instant photography.
 He released his first photo book through Refueled Magazine.
 It consists of "184 pages of Polaroid & Fuji Instant Film photographs from 2006-2016", printed in an edition of 500 copies.
 In 2018 he published A Plain View, a photo book consisting of color 4×5 photographs from his exploration of rural and urban America.
 From June to December 2019, his photographs of Oklahoma were exhibited in exhibit OK: Jason Lee Photographs in Philbrook Museum of Art.
 These works are scheduled to be released as the book OK in 2022.
 In December 2020, British publishing house Stanley/Barker released In the Gold Dust Rush, consisting of black and white photographs of rural America.
 In 2021, Lee released Galveston, commissioned by the Galveston Historical Foundation.
 He is inspired by work of New Topographics movement, notably by Henry Wessell.
 He photographs on film.
-Lee owns a photography shop in Los Angeles called Eagle Rock Camera.
+In 2023, Lee opened a photography shop in Los Angeles called Eagle Rock Camera; it closed in 2026.